patrickmonaghan/Shortest-Path/README.txt

 Testing
 ===========================

 There are 12 unit tests.
+To execute the unit tests, run 'python unit_tests.py'

-These are as follows:
+The tests are as follows:
  * SolutionCheck.testSolutionExampleWorks: Check that the example given in the PDF works
  * SolutionCheck.testSolutionWorks: Checks that another example works